MarioBatalha/training-web-dev/README.md

 - Where type is: [ `build`, `chore`, `ci`, `docs`, `feat`, `fix`, `perf`, `refactor`, `revert`, `style`, `test` ]
 - And commit-message must be written in lower-case.

+# Naming convention
+- Pascal naming convention for folder.
+- camelCase for function.
+- ProperCase for class.
+- lower-case separated by dash for class and id.
+- Initial-uppercase and word separated by dash for files .html, .css, .scss, .js and others.
+- UPPERCASE for environment variables.
 ## :information_source: How To Use

 ```bash